 Fall, Spring, Academic Year, Calendar Year

 The Politics department at University of Otago is a vibrant community of experts from many different countries who take students and their interests seriously.
 The Department of Politics is arranged in four fields: International Relations, New Zealand Politics, Political Theory, and Comparative Politics.
-Courses include Interventions, Peacekeeping and the Global South, International Security in a Globalizing World, Nationalism and Identity, Power and Liberty, and Contemporary Issues in Global Politics.
+Courses include Political Ideas in Action; Aotearoa New Zealand Politics; New Zealand's Political Economy; Contemporary Issues in Global Politics; International Relations and the Global South; and International Security.

 Fall, Spring, Academic Year, Calendar Year

 Through courses at Victoria University, students can explore how politics really operate.
 Students discover the big concepts at the heart of the world's governments and parliaments and the real-life workings of governing bodies in New Zealand and overseas.
-Courses include International Organizations: Change and Continuity; Citizen Politics: Public Opinion and Elections; Governing Divided Societies; Cyber Power in International Relations; and International Relations Theory: World Order and Its Critics.
+Courses include New Zealand Foreign Policy; Global Politics of the Environment; Crisis, Power and Ideas in the World Economy; International Political Economy; Introduction to Comparative Politics; Contemporary Challenges and Directions for NZ Politics; and The Politics of the Pacific Islands.

 Asia